 The number and volume of sources also matter:

 "Scholars who study modern disinformation tactics have identified examples such as proclaiming "coronavirus is a hoax" as “censorship through noise.”
 The purpose of this sort of propaganda blizzard is not to inspire conviction in a certain set of facts; it’s to bombard people with so many contradictory claims, conspiracy theories, what-abouts, and distortions people simply throw up their hands in confusion and exhaustion."

 - McKay Coppins, The Atlantic, March 11, 2020.

-In early December, a strange cluster of patients from a local seafood market, which also sold wildlife for consumption, started showing up in Wuhan hospitals.
-These initial patients developed a fever and pneumonia that did not seem to be caused by any known viruses.
-Before the month of December was out, the hospitals in Wuhan knew that the coronavirus was spreading among humans.
-On January 1, police said they had punished eight medical workers for “rumors.”
+Summary: A strange cluster of patients from a local seafood market, which also sold wildlife for food consumption, started showing up in Wuhan, China hospitals in early December 2019.
+Patients developed a fever and pneumonia that did not seem to be caused by any known viruses.
+Within weeks, the hospitals in Wuhan knew that the coronavirus was spreading among humans.

 “If people are too afraid to talk, and if punishing people for ‘rumors’ becomes the norm, a doctor punished for spreading news of a disease in one province becomes just another routine day rather than an indication of impending crisis.”